wodby/docs/docs/stacks/redis/index.md

 ### 1.2.4

-Base OS Alpine Linux updated to 3.9.3
+Alpine Linux updated to 3.9.3

 ### 1.2.3